OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/read-write-data-api-profile.md

 * There are no Optional fields.
 * For any endpoints which are implemented by an ASPSP, the fields are either Mandatory or Conditional.
+* TPPs may not need to supply data for a Conditional field in a request payload and should refer to the ASPSPs documentation for clarity on usage.
+* References to *Optional fields* in supporting documentation should be understood as being **Conditional** fields.

 ## Basics